drtoast/slurp_mp3/README.md

 # About

-Just a simple script to download any new songs from your favorite MP3 blogs, once per hour.
+Just a simple script to download any new songs from your favorite MP3 blogs, once per hour, whenever you're online.
+Uses a sqlite3 database to keep track of what was downloaded and when, and runs in the background using Mac OS X's launchd.

 # Setup